Goldmont: Erratum

-Similar to previous Silvermont generation design flaws were found in processor circuitry resulting in cease of operation when processors are actively used for several years.
-Errata named APL46 "System May Experience Inability to Boot or May Cease Operation" was added to documentation in June 2017 stating that low pin count (LPC), real time clock (RTC), SD card and GPIO interfaces may stop functioning.
+Similar to the previous Silvermont generation, design flaws were found in processor circuitry, resulting in cease of operation when processors are actively used for several years.
+An Erratum named APL46 "System May Experience Inability to Boot or May Cease Operation" was added to documentation in June 2017, stating that low pin count (LPC), real time clock (RTC), SD card and GPIO interfaces may stop functioning.

 Mitigations were found to limit impact on systems.
-Firmware update for the LPC bus called LPC_CLKRUN# reduces the utilization of the LPC interface which in turn decreases (but does not eliminate) LPC bus degradation – some systems are however not compatible with this new firmware.
-It is recommended not to use SD card as a boot device and to remove the card from the system when not in use, other possible solution being using only UHS-I cards and operating them at 1.8 V.
+A firmware update for the LPC bus called LPC_CLKRUN# reduces the utilization of the LPC interface, which in turn decreases (but does not eliminate) LPC bus degradation – some systems are however not compatible with this new firmware.
+It is recommended not to use SD cards as boot devices, and to remove the card from the system when not in use; other possible solutions being using only UHS-I cards and operating them at 1.8 V.

 Congatec also states the issues impact USB buses and eMMC, although those are not mentioned in Intel's public documentation.
 USB should have a maximum of 12% active time and there is a 60TB transmit traffic life expectancy over the lifetime of the port. eMMC should have a maximum of 33% active time and should be set to D3 device low power state by the operating system when not in use.
 Newer designs such as Atom C3000 Denverton do not seem to be affected.